 Maintenance Is Good for All

 Even if you’re not yet required to distribute from your account, the end of the year may still be significant.
 If you have automatic contributions coming into your IRA, for example, make sure the contributions scheduled for next year will reflect the correct tax year.
-Between January 1 and April 15 (generally), you can designate a contribution as current year or prior year.
+Between January 1 and the tax filing date for that year, you can designate a contribution as current year or prior year.
 If you have standing withholding instructions for verbal distributions, for example, make sure they still match your needs.
 If, and only if, a Roth conversion is advisable for the current tax year, that transaction must also occur before the new year.

 For employers who maintain retirement plans for their employees, the end of the year is also of note.
 SIMPLE IRA providers, for instance, must provide their enrolled employees with their annual notice of elections between November 2 and December 31.